 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Zhang, Long: Here we raise the concept of selective CLS, the precise needle tract, accurate evaluation of the contrast spreading are critical in ensuring injection targeting gray rami communicantes.____ (Step: 2.5., 2.6.)
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Zhang, Long: ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Zhang, Long: With selective CLS, the risk of operation is largely reduced, so the indications for CLS could be widened._____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Zhang, Long: The procedures are performed under fluoroscopy guidance, so the radiation protection measures should be taken.___(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.